 Dewain Barber Rules and Information

+All participants must be residents of the state affiliate they represent.
+They must be under the age of 16 on September 1 of the year in which the tournament is held.
+They must have taken at least 50% of their educational instruction in an approved K-8 curriculum.
 The Representative may not be listed as a full-time student at any high school, college, or university.
-Proof of eligibility shall be the responsibility of the players and the USCF state official certifying the Representative or Alternate.
+Proof of eligibility shall be the responsibility of the players and the USCF state official certifying the representative or alternate.

 The Opening Ceremony and 6-round Swiss will consist of the following dates and times:

-There will be a $500 Ursula Foster award presented by the Chess Trust to the highest finisher under the age of 12 (as of the first day of the tournament).
-If there are fewer than four eligible participants, the award will go to the top finisher under the age of 13.
-There must be at least four eligible players for the award to be given.
-This award will not be split.
-In the event of ties, the recipient will be the player with the highest tie-break score.
+There will be a $500 Steve Shutt Chess Camp Scholarship to be awarded to the highest finisher under the age of 13 (as of the first day of the tournament).
+If there are fewer than two eligible participants, the award will go to the top finisher under the age of 14 as there must be at least two eligible players.
+If there are ties, the winner will be decided by tie-breaks as the award will not be split.

 Travel & Accommodations